Depression in college students. What to do?

 College is a unique time of change, excitement, and astronomical levels of stress.
 In a country hyperfocused on individual achievement, high school and college years are leaving students stressed, anxious, and depressed.
 With surveys indicating that over 60% of college students have experienced major mental health problems in their college years, it’s time to address the problem head-on.

-So in the next few minutes, you’ll learn about why college students are particularly susceptible to depression, how to spot symptoms of depression, and methods of coping with depression.
+So in the next few minutes, you’ll learn about why college students are particularly susceptible to depression, how to spot symptoms of depression, and effective methods for coping with depression in college students.

 Why college students?